rhysd/unite-n3337/README.md

 #see http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/

-This is a Vim plugin for unite.vim to look in N3337 quickly.
+This is a Vim plugin for unite.vim to look in highlighted N3337 quickly.

 This plugin requires `pdftotext` command and n3337.pdf if you don't have a plain-text file of N3337.